larsbrinkhoff/httptunnel/README.md

  3. FAQ
  4. README

-Having said that, here's a (probably outdated) example:
+Having said that, here's a (possibly outdated) example:
+ * start httptunnel server:
- * At host REMOTE, start hts like this:
+  * At host REMOTE, start `hts` like this:
     `hts -F localhost:23 8888` (set up httptunnel server to listen on port 8888 and forward to localhost:23)
+ * start httptunnel client:
- * At host LOCAL, start htc like this:
+   * At host LOCAL, start `htc` like this:
     `htc -F 2323 -P PROXY_ADDRESS:8000 REMOTE_IP:8888` (set up httptunnel client to forward localhost:2323 to REMOTE_IP:8888 via a local proxy at PROXY_ADDRESS:8000)
   * or, if using a buffering HTTP proxy:
     `htc -F 2323 -P PROXY_ADDRESS:8000 -B 48K REMOTE_IP:8888`
   * Now you can do this at host LOCAL:
     `telnet localhost 2323` (telnet in to REMOTE_IP:8888 via your httptunnel you just configured above on port localhost:2323)
     ...and you will hopefully get a login prompt from host REMOTE_IP.

-#See also:
+#External help, examples, & links:

  * https://sergvergara.files.wordpress.com/2011/04/http_tunnel.pdf - excellent httptunnel tutorial, examples, & info
  * http://sebsauvage.net/punching/ - another excellent example